-^{1.} Chip-Enable Controlled Writes: Write operations are driven by the valid combination of CE# and WE# in systems where CE# defines the write pulse-width (within a longer WE# timing waveform), all set-up, hold and inactive WE# time should be measured relative to the CE# waveforms.
+- 1. Chip-Enable Controlled Writes: Write operations are driven by the valid combination of CE# and WE# in systems where CE# defines the write pulse-width (within a longer WE# timing waveform), all set-up, hold and inactive WE# times should be measured relative to the CE# waveform.